-- BDD is a common anxiety problem where the person becomes very preoccupied with one or more features in their appearance - BDD affects up to 2 young people in every 100 - We don't really know what causes BDD.
-It is likely to be a combination of different factors... but we do know how to - There are specialists who know about BDD who can offer support.
-BDD can be very distressing experience...it is also highly treatable!
+- BDD is a common anxiety problem where the person becomes very preoccupied with one or more features in their appearance - You are not on your own: BDD affects up to 2 young people in every 100 - We don't really know what causes BDD and it well be a combination of different factors, but we do know how to treat it! - There are people who know about BDD and can help you.
+BDD can be very distressing and make you feel very upset but if you seek the appropriate help, it is a treatable problem!